 link or unit within the stack fails.
 This makes stacking an effective, flexible, and scalable solution to expand

-All Cisco Business stacks have a primary, or commander.
-The primary is a
+All Cisco Business stacks have an Active switch, or commander.
+The Active switch is a

 switch in the stack that handles the configuration for the entire stack.
 When you want to manage your stack, the

-primary unit is the device that you connect to in order to make changes.
-The primary also handles other important
+Active switch is the device that you connect to in order to make changes.
+The Active switch also handles other important

 stack functions, such as detecting when switches enter or leave the stack, and upgrading outdated switches.

-A backup is a switch that will become the new primary if the original primary goes
+A Standby switch is a switch that will become the new Active switch if the original Active switch goes

 offline.
 In this way, a backup helps maintain the resiliency of the stack.

-A subordinate is a stackable switch that operates as an additional unit
+A Member is a stackable switch that operates as an additional unit

 within the stack.